 Cloud Cake Science Project

 Baking is both an art and a science, so why not use baking to teach science?
-With this Clouds Cake Science Project, kids use icing and cake to design and learn about the different types of cloud formations.
+With this Clouds Cake Science Project from Heather Sanders, a leading homeschooling journalist, kids use icing and cake to design and learn about the different types of cloud formations.
 This "sweet" lab is so much fun that your children won't even realize that they are in the middle of a weather pattern science lesson.
 Depending on the age of your children, you can scale this lesson up or down.
 The older the child, the more detailed the cloud types.

 - Cloud Icing